Eagan High School: Technology

 Eagan High School stresses technology in education, a commitment set down by former principal Wilson and shown in the school's motto: "Technology-enhanced education with a human touch."
 When the school opened, it became the first fully networked high school in the nation.
 Six hundred computers were sold at a discount by Apple Computer, which publicized EHS worldwide as a "demonstration school".
 Every room was equipped with a television, which received satellite broadcasts as well as programs from the school's television studio.
 Now, EHS has replaced those televisions with LAN projectors that any teacher can connect to wirelessly while connected to the school's network.

 Departmental fundraising allowed for the construction of a fully operational television studio within the school.
 The main purpose of the studio was the ability to loan out the equipment for student or community projects, but the construction of the studio also allowed the school to create a weekly television series called Eagan AM.
 It is aired every Thursday morning during PAWS, a homeroom-like activity that takes place each morning, and can be viewed online at CatCast, the school's video-sharing platform.
-Upgrades made in 2014 have further impacted the studio: now Eagan AM has upgraded all of their computers to 2013-model Mac Pros, and has added the "Catcopter", a flying HD quadrocopter camera used to capture sports from a birds-eye view.
-They have also upgraded their software to Final Cut Pro X, a new industry-leading video production program, to allow students to have a professional video editing experience.
-Although Eagan AM only uses and has one studio, they still announce that they are broadcasting from "Studio 1A", like the NBC news show Today.

 In 1999, the school helped test the use of fingerprint scans for checking out books in the library—making it one of the first schools in the nation to use biometric data for school services.
 They have since discontinued this method of checkout and now use student and faculty ID cards instead.

 In 2002, EHS became one of the first high schools in the nation to require students to register for classes online.
 The school uses Infinite Campus, a student-teacher communication and grading service, to do this.